stashed/docs/docs/guides/auto-backup/managed-backup/index.md

           name: stash-sample-data-2
 ```

 Notice the `metadata.annotations` field.
 We have specified the automatic backup specific annotations to backup `/source/data-1` and `/source/data-2` directories of the `source-data-1` and `source-data-2` volumes respectively.
 We have also specified to use `managed-backup-blueprint` BackupBlueprint for creating `Repository` and `BackupConfiguration` for this Deployment.
-BackupBlueprint is a non-namespaced resource, so we just need to specify the name of the blueprint.
+As the BackupBlueprint is a non-namespaced resource, we just need to specify the name of the BackupBlueprint.

 Let's create the above Deployment,